K-OC/webhook-analytics/README.md

 If the `location` parameter is not provided, the function will fetch the weather information for the default location.

-The function will make a request to the weather API, retrieve the weather data, format it, and send it to the specified Discord webhook.
+The function will make a request to the wttr API, retrieve the weather data, format it, and send it to the specified Discord webhook.

 ```